 - not store files in the server file system.
 Themes must always make use of WordPress attachments if it accepts file uploads

-13.2 Bitbucket and Version ControlLink to chapter 2
+13.2 Bitbucket and Version ControlCopy chapter anchor to clipboard

 We use Bitbucket for version control.
 Customers that have custom themes should initiate a pull request to alert our team of developers to initiate a code review.

 Depending on the queue and complexity of the theme or edit, a review can take up to 24 hours, or more for complex themes.

 We can set you up with a testing environment in which to upload themes or make major changes to before moving to production.
 For individual sites, we have a clone tool, which can be used for testing out a new theme or adding new content, and then writing over the existing site with just a few clicks.